On the Convexity of Image of a Multidimensional Quadratic Map: Introduction and Main Results

 We derive the expression for $z_{\rm max}$ \eqref{MR4} and prove Proposition 2 in section~\ref{convexityFf}, while Proposition 1 directly follows from the results of \cite{my}.
 In section~\ref{connection} we discuss how our results pertaining to convexity of ${\mathscr F}(f)$ can be related to the classical question of convexity of the joint numerical range of $m$-tuple of symmetric (hermitian) matrices.
-In particular we formulate novel sufficient conditions for convexity of the joint numerical range in section~\ref{newc}.
-Finally, in section~\ref{zmax} we discuss different ways of calculating $z_{\rm max}$.
-While a precise but computationally intense method is discussed in section~\ref{zmax}, in section~\ref{aprxsection} we propose an easy-to-calculate conservative estimate of $z_{\rm max}$.
-In this way we formulate a practical way to outline a convex part of ${\mathscr F}(f)$.
-This method can be used in applications to solve various problems of optimization and control.
+In particular we formulate novel sufficient conditions for convexity of the joint numerical range in the subsection~\ref{newc}.
+In section~\ref{zmax} we reformulate Proposition 2 and discuss different ways of calculating $z_{\rm max}$.
+In particular we outline an easy-to-calculate conservative bound on $z_{\rm max}$ in the subsection~\ref{aprxsection}.
+In this way we formulate a practical way to outline a convex part of ${\mathscr F}(f)$, which can be used in applications.
+Section 5 is devoted to applications and examples.
+First, we prove convexity of solvability set for the Power Flow equations for the DC networks.
+Then we illustrate main points of this paper in case of several concrete examples.
+In one case we consider an example when the image is not convex and calculate $z_{\rm max}$ both exactly and approximately, using the bound of the subsection~\ref{aprxsection}.